 - in search engine results

 However, we have to remember that title tags must be the right length – unfortunately, there are limits on the number of characters appearing in Google.
-A correct title tag should be up to 60 characters long.
+A correct title tag should be up to 60 characters long so remember to note that fact when doing your on-page SEO analysis.
 Be aware, however, that the width of letters also matters – if there are many wide letters like w, m, and few narrow letters like i, l, t, then fewer characters will appear in Google’s results.

 3. Meta descriptions